commercionetwork/commercionetwork/x/documents/spec/03_messages.md

 | `document_uuid` | Yes | [`uuid-v4`](https://en.wikipedia.org/wiki/Universally_unique_identifier) |
 | `proof` | No *<sup>1</sup> | |

-- *<sup>1</sup> Must be omitted if empty.

-`proof` is a generic field that can be used to prove that some part of the receipt is correlated to certain documents and/or some other proofs out of chain
+- *<sup>1</sup> Must be omitted if empty. `proof` can be used to prove that some part of the receipt is correlated to certain documents and/or some other proofs out of chain.